TheArkive/ConstScanner/README.md

 * windows version
 * and others...

-This program will perform all simple calculations, include basic math, bit shifts, and bitwise operations.
+This program will perform all simple calculations, including basic math, bit shifts, and bitwise operations.
 Generally when there are duplicates, the first value found is used for calculations.

 Planned changes: